Wang Manyu

 Wang Manyu (王曼昱 (Wáng Mànyù), born 9 February 1999) is a Chinese table tennis player.
+She is the current world No. 1 in women's singles.

-She won women's singles titles at the World Championships, Asian Games, and Asian Championships.
-Wang also won Olympics gold medals as a member of Chinese women's team in 2021 and 2024.
+Wang won women's singles titles at the World Championships, Asian Games, and Asian Championships.
+She also won Olympics gold medals as a member of Chinese women's team in 2021 and 2024.

 Career

 2008

 She was selected for the Heilongjiang Provincial Training Team in 2008.

 2012

 In July 2012, in the women's singles final of the 2012 Asian Youth Table Tennis Championships, Wang Manyu lost 1–4 to He Zhuojia and won the women's singles runner-up.
 In August 2012, Wang Manyu represented the Heilongjiang team in the 2012 National Junior Table Tennis Championships, and won the tenth place in the women's singles and the fourth place in the women's team.In September 2012, in the 2012 ITTF Junior Tour Chengdu Open, in the women's singles semi-finals of the junior group, Wang Manyu lost 2–3 to Chen Xingtong and missed the final.